daiphuongngo/Porto-Seguro-Safe-Driver-Prediction-Imbalanced-Comparison-Classifiers/README.md

 **Overview:**

-(according to this Porto Seguro's Safe Driver Prediction Dataset: https://www.kaggle.com/c/porto-seguro-safe-driver-prediction/data)
+(according to this Porto Seguro's Safe Driver Prediction dataset: https://www.kaggle.com/c/porto-seguro-safe-driver-prediction/data)

 “Nothing ruins the thrill of buying a brand new car more quickly than seeing your new insurance bill.
 The sting’s even more painful when you know you’re a good driver.
 It doesn’t seem fair that you have to pay so much if you’ve been cautious on the road for years.